 Summary of Evidence: Field observations of completed operations and policies/procedures for visual quality were assessed during the evaluation.
-Further maps of recreation sites, combined with field visits, helped confirm a strong recreation program.
+Maps of recreation sites, combined with field visits and interviews, confirmed a strong recreation program.

 Objective 6 Protection of Special Sites